MarioMingarro/ClimaRep/README.md

 1. **Climate variables** as an `SpatRaster` objects with consistent extent, resolution, and Coordinate Reference System (CRS).

-2. **Polygon** as an `sf` object containing one or more polygons, with a column identifying each distinct area (e.g., a 'name' or 'ID' column).
+2. **Polygon** as an `sf` object containing one or more polygons, with a column identifying each reference area (e.g., a 'name' or 'ID' column).

 3. **Study area** as a single `sf` object, representing the overall geographical region for analysis and thus the climate space being worked on.

 Here is a practical example using simulated data:

-The example simulates a pair of defined input areas and assesses their climate representativeness and transformation within a defined climate space.
+The example simulates a pair of reference areas and assesses their climate representativeness and change within a defined study area.
 This involves creating a simulated climate space within which the analysis is performed.

 Generate simulated climate raster layers: